-Canon 300D versus Canon 100D
+Canon 300D vs 100D

-The Canon EOS 300D (called Canon Rebel in some regions) and the Canon EOS 100D (labelled Canon SL1 in some countries) are two digital cameras that were announced, respectively, in August 2003 and March 2013.
+The Canon EOS 300D (called Canon Rebel in some regions) and the Canon EOS 100D (labelled Canon SL1 in some countries) are two digital cameras that were officially introduced, respectively, in August 2003 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 300D has a resolution of 6.3 megapixel, whereas the 100D provides 17.9 MP.
+The 300D has a resolution of 6.3 megapixels, whereas the 100D provides 17.9 MP.

 Body comparison: Canon 300D vs 100D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 100D is notably smaller (24 percent) than the Canon 300D.
 Moreover, the 100D is substantially lighter (37 percent) than the 300D.
 In this context, it is worth noting that neither the 300D nor the 100D are weather-sealed.